ssh88/FeatureFlags/README.md

 I was an early adopter of Firebase remote config and was quickly able to build a basic feature flagging tool around it.
 In the past I had created a hidden debugging menu appropriately named Area 51, that was only accessible in the internal build of our app, which had various tools such as an environment selector, push notification tester and deep link tester.

-Once the feature flagging was possible in the app, I wrapped a UI around it and made it accessible inside our Area 51 debug menu.
+Once feature flagging was possible in the app, I wrapped a UI around it and made it accessible inside our Area 51 debug menu.
 This allowed team members such as QAs and our product owner to be able to easily flag features on and off locally, without having to understand how to use the Firebase dashboard.

 <p>
 <img src="https://user-images.githubusercontent.com/3674185/156945551-0b8260df-64b0-4c5f-970c-fcb1e212c954.PNG" alt="T=Feature Flagging" height="200"/>